Harryyadav/slate/source/includes/risk_policies.md

 -------------------------|----------|-------------
-name                     | Yes      | The name of the new risk policy. description              | Yes      | The description of the risk policy. default                  | No       | A boolean field which shows if this is the default risk policy.
+name                     | Yes      | The name of the new risk policy. description              | Yes      | The description of the risk policy. is_org_default           | No       | A boolean field which shows if this is the default risk policy of the user's organization.
 Defaults to false. filters.priority         | No       | Tasks in this policy must have a priority greater or equal to this value.
 Must be a value from 1 to 10.
 Defaults to 7. filters.phases           | No       | Tasks in this policy must be in one of these phases. filters.tags             | No       | Tasks in this policy must have one of these tags.